kas-gui/tutorials/src/custom-widget.md

 *Topics: custom widgets*

+Custom widgets are essentially the hard way to do things, but they do have their uses:

+-   Custom local state and event handlers are significantly more flexible than [`Adapt`]
+-   Custom [`Layout`] implementations and custom mid-level graphics operations (e.g. the [Clock example](https://github.com/kas-gui/kas/tree/master/examples#clock))

 ![Counter](screenshots/counter.png)

 Here we rewrite the counter as a custom widget.
 There's no reason to do so for this particular case, but it serves as a simple example to the topic.